lazarocastro/Daily-Ruby-Code-Practice/README.md

 # Daily-Ruby-Code-Practice
-It's a repository of Ruby Codes for study.
+This is a repository of Ruby Codes for study.